-Mind-Reading and Projecting: Automatic Negative Thoughts that Contribute to Social Anxiety
+Mind-Reading and Projecting: Automatic Negative Thoughts

 Cognitive behavioral therapy (CBT) is a therapeutic approach to helping people transcend mental health challenges, including anxiety disorders–social anxiety among them.
 CBT helps people notice and change automatic negative thoughts, those self-defeating thoughts that pop into our minds automatically, without us consciously putting them there.
 They play repeatedly and relentlessly in our heads, and we end up believing that they’re true.
 They’re racing thoughts that increase anxiety.